What Makes Good Isopod Substrate

 Substrate is one of the most important parts of an isopod enclosure.
 A good substrate provides food, moisture stability, shelter, and a healthy environment for microorganisms that support the colony.

-Understanding what makes substrate effective can help keepers create enclosures where isopods thrive and reproduce successfully.
+Understanding what makes substrate effective allows you to build enclosures where isopods thrive, reproduce, and remain stable long term.

 Moisture Retention